New classes of registration - update

 A mining operation may be permitted (on Crown land) or privately owned.
 This restriction applies to the entire mining operation, not just use of specialist mining equipment.
 Electrical workers performing PEW in a mining operation must obtain an Electrical Inspector (Mining Endorsement) or Electrician (Mining Endorsement) by 27 October 2017 if they want to continue carrying out PEW in a mining operation.
 They can do this by submitting a free paper application to the Board.
-See also the definition of a mining operation and how to apply for mining endorsements.
+See also the definition of a mining operation and how to apply for mining endorsements(external link).

 From 27 October 2017 there will be four new Line Mechanic classes created to replace the Line Mechanic class which will be disestablished.
 Line Mechanics must re-register in one (or more) of the new classes prior to that date.
 Most Line Mechanics will have received a grand-parenting offer to automatically re-register in a new class.
 If you receive a grand-parenting offer that meets your employment requirements, you don’t need to do anything else.